hungryfire267/hungryfire267/README.md

 ## Technical interests
-- Python, SQL and R
-- Machine learning for both structured and unstructured data
+- Statistical Modelling and Machine learning for both structured and unstructured data
 - Time series, forecasting, risk modelling
 - Backtesting, evaluation, and model diagnostics
 - AWS and Docker (learning and experimenting)